 The Email Fabrication by OGC Attorney Clinesmith

-A material email fabrication by attorney Kevin Clinesmith of the FBI’s Office of the General Council was used in a crucial part of the Page FISA renewals.
+A material email fabrication by attorney Kevin Clinesmith of the FBI’s Office of the General Counsel was used in a crucial part of the Page FISA renewals.
 Clinesmith’s email alteration deliberately deleted the fact that Page had “a prior relationship” with another governmental agency, and Clinesmith has reportedly been referred for criminal prosecution by Horowitz for his actions.

 The IG report noted that “In an email from the liaison to the OGC [Office of General Counsel] Attorney [Clinesmith], the liaison provided written guidance, including that it was the liaison’s recollection that Page had or continued to have a relationship with the other agency.”